EvilPiza/Syphon-lang/README.md

 ## How to work bat file (for dummies)

-- Just run the .bat file with the parameter of your Syphon file!
+- Just run the `.bat` file with the parameter of your Syphon file!
-- Example: `syphon PythonButSlower.syp`
 - To only *Compile* Syphon and not run it just add `-c` to the end!!
-- Example: `syphon ILoveSyphon.syp -c`
 - To delete the Python file after it runs add the `-d` parameter!!

 ## Official Syphon Logo!!